Young Adult Mental Health & Substance Abuse Treatment Centers

 Medical and Teams

 At Newport Institute, our staff’s clinical expertise is matched only by their compassion and desire to see young people thrive.
-With more than 500 years’ combined clinical and therapeutic experience, Newport Institute’s team of psychiatrists, family therapists, nurse practitioners, counselor, equine therapists, art therapists, music therapists, adventure therapists, registered dietitians, nutritionists, mentors, and private tutors are passionate about nurturing clients’ self-worth and self-acceptance as they do the work of healing.
+Our team of psychiatrists, family therapists, nurse practitioners, counselor, equine therapists, art therapists, music therapists, adventure therapists, registered dietitians, nutritionists, mentors, and private tutors are passionate about nurturing clients’ self-worth and self-acceptance as they do the work of healing.

 Marks of Quality Care